Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Experiments

 \subsection{Comparison Results}

 \parsection{Quantitative analysis} As shown in \cref{tab:comparison}, our method significantly outperforms the baselines in terms of mesh fidelity across all metrics.
-Compared to the geometry-space rigging method~\cite{MIA}, our approach achieves superior geometric accuracy and surface fidelity, while maintaining a comparable inference speed.
-Against the generative model~\cite{hunyuan3domni}, our method demonstrates advantages in both quality and efficiency, being over 50 times faster.
+Compared to the space-warping deformation~\cite{NGC}, geometry-space rigging~\cite{MIA}, and generative model~\cite{hunyuan3domni}, our approach achieves superior geometric accuracy and surface fidelity.

 \parsection{Qualitative analysis} The qualitative results in \cref{fig:compare} further highlight the superiority of our method.
 For standard assets, our results are visually comparable to MIA~\cite{MIA}.
-However, in challenging cases with non-rest input poses (\eg, limbs in close proximity) or topologically imperfect input meshes, rigging-based methods~\cite{MIA,song2025puppeteer} both produce spiking artifacts due to skinning leakage.
+However, in challenging cases with non-rest input poses (\eg, limbs in close proximity) or topologically imperfect input meshes, rigging-based methods~\cite{MIA,song2025puppeteer} both produce spiking artifacts due to skinning leakage or fused geometry.
+Similarly, the space-warping baseline, NGC~\cite{NGC}, shares this vulnerability to geometry fusing since it explicitly warps the continuous SDF of the defective input topology.
+Furthermore, NGC lacks robustness due to its heavy reliance on heuristically defined cylinders (often requiring manual adjustment to achieve the best performance) and generally struggles to preserve high-fidelity surface details.
 In contrast, our method remains robust and can adaptively reconstruct the mesh topology to avoid such issues.
 The generative model, HY3D-Omni~\cite{hunyuan3domni}, despite producing plausible results, struggles to preserve character identity and details.
-Moreover, its sparse pose control often fails on complex poses or out-of-distribution shapes, leading to inaccurate poses, limb misplacement, or even collapsed shapes.
+Moreover, its sparse pose control often fails on complex poses or out-of-distribution shapes, leading to inaccurate poses, limb misplacement, or even shape collapse.
 Thanks to the dense pose representation and the powerful latent transformer architecture, our method consistently produces high-fidelity results that excel in identity preservation, detail accuracy, and pose conformance.